ericanastas/ericanastas.com/_projects/SOM/activity-log.md

 ![Revit Activity Log 2](/images/som/activity-log/Revit-Activity-Log-2.png)

-Initially this system logged data to a MS SQL database which was visualized with Tabelau.
+Initially this system logged data to a MS SQL database which was visualized with Tableau.
 Later this was ported to Elasticsearch and Kibana.